 When the final demand addressed to each of the n productive sectors increase by one unit the total final demand increases by n units.
 In our case, we have 20 sectors.
 This means that the uniform unit increase in the demand addressed to all productive sectors is equal to 20.
-The impact of this uniform increase of one unit is given by equation (11).
-The effect is equal to 27.42 MAD.
-Thus, on average each unit increase in final demand induces 1.37 increase in the production of sectors.
-That means that globally, an extra MAD in final demand generates approximately 1.37 MAD.
-This value of general multiplier is almost the same found by Nihou and Khallaf for the year 1998 (Nihou and Khallaf 2005, p.
-12).
+The impact of this uniform increase of one unit is given by equation (10).
+In our case, the effect is equal to 27.42 MAD.
+Thus, on average each unit increase in final demand generates an increase of 1.37 in the production of all sectors.
+That means that globally, an extra MAD in final demand produces approximately 1.37 MAD.
+This value of general multiplier is almost the same found by Nihou and Khallaf for the year 1998 (Nihou and Khallaf 2005: 12).

-5. Conclusion
+5 Conclusion